suXinjke/suxin.space/frontend/notes/2024-03-05_tracking-down-playstation-pointers-using-debuggers-ghidra/_advanced_achievements.md

 The [negative offset remark](#negative-offset-remark) was about *structures of data* from programmer's point of view.
 What's seen here got nothing to do with that.
 What *compiler* did and what code it produced ain't exactly for us to argue with, and it just so happened that it was convenient enough to put what seems like global variables below `0x00500000`, which *naturally* results in such offsets.

 You may wonder: if compiler knows better, why not have single instruction that would store the exact address into register?
 Answer lies within the fact that all MIPS instructions are 32-bit (4 bytes) long.
-The value `0x004FA8C4` itself needs atleast *three* bytes, so it just won't fit.
+The value `0x004FA8C4` itself needs at least *three* bytes, so it just won't fit.

 So the compiler is smart enough to calculate the final address with two instructions (ignore `jr ra`), and those two fit.
 Here's the screenshot from Ghidra disassembly, look into machine code on the left: